 For your lawn, your best bet is Menards or Fleet Farm.
 On a yearly basis, around June/July, Menards will offer four to six bags of their own brand of weed-n-feed and grass seed for free after rebate.
 Do this every year, and soon you will have a lush green lawn.
 This method can take a few years to culminate, but the price is right.
 And I guarantee you will be happy with the result.

 Take the Next Step

-- More great frugal landscaping ideas in The Dollar Stretcher Library
+- Find more great frugal landscaping ideas in The Dollar Stretcher library.

 - 6 cheap, effective home security solutions

 - 5 frugal ways to expand your living space